 If ever a reason existed to own Gold, it would be the situation with government-sponsored retirement schemes.
 At some point the answer to the problem is a choice between two undesirable alternatives.
 Taxing the citizens into poverty and rebellion in order to pay retirement benefits to baby boomers is one possibility.
 The other is for the central banks to purchase the bond holdings of the retirement plans through their money creation power.
 Worry though is not necessary.
 Everyone will get their retirement due from their government.
 The real question?
 What will it buy?

 For several weeks many in the investment world have decided that the U.S. dollar is due for a long run of appreciation.
 Curious.
 Other than funds buying for a trade, who is going to buy the dollar?
 Is the average investor in China or Europe going to start loading up on dollars?
 This period of dollar delusion will pass, and when it does $Gold will again start rising.
 Reality is important, for the U.S. has to find buyers for more than 13 billion green dollars each and every week.
 May we take your order?

-When the recent trend line for $Gold
+When the recent trend line for $Gold is broken,

 a giant flashing BUY will be signaled.

 That ensuing rally will carry to a new high!

 In the last chart is drawn a trend line down the recent correction in $Gold.
 Every individual with a charting system, or access to one, has drawn that trend line.
 No technical pattern has probably become as popular as that one.
 That brings us to one of the most important rules of charting.
 All popular support and resistance levels, which includes trend lines, are taken out with a vengeance.
 That trend line will be broken, and it will flash a massive buy signal.
 Will you be long Gold or watching?